dartmouth-cs52-16x/16X-git-map/README.md

 ## Overview

-*  In your groups, each person will use git to clone a version of your teams git repository.
+*  In your groups, each person will use git to clone a version of your team's git repository.
-*  Then you'll edit some markdown in the readme.md file.
+*  Then you'll edit some markdown (very simple code) in the README.md file.
 *  Each person should add themselves into the team section.
 *  Then you'll commit and merge your changes of the page with your teammates and push your changes to the git repo.